Join us!

 Can I move in with my cat or dog?

-We are not opposed to a pet joining us.
-It would have to be a conversation for the house to have, depending on the circumstances and opinions at that time.
+We currently have a small cat living in the coop.
+We are not opposed to another pet joining us but it would have to be a conversation for the house to have, depending on the circumstances and opinions at that time.

 What if I’m just looking for somewhere for a few weeks/months?